Sagres (Vila do Bispo): History

 Sagres was created in 1519, through the division of the municipality of Vila do Bispo.

 King Sebastian was known to have spent time in the parish, listening to music along the cliffs and the sea.
-A chronicle of the 16th century, referred to the young Kings stay at the Convent of São Vicente do Cabo, and later, locals recounted that King was enchanted by the landscape of Sagres.
+A chronicle of the 16th century referred to the young King's stay at the Convent of São Vicente do Cabo, and later, locals recounted that the King was enchanted by the landscape of Sagres.

 In May 1587, explorer and privateer Francis Drake disembarked 800 men who assaulted the fortress of Sagres.
 After two hours of intense combat, fortifications adjacent to the fortress were destroyed and its artillery was pillaged.

 Until 1834, Sagres was an independent municipality.

 Geography

 Sagres is located in the extreme southwest of continental Europe, and marked by two geomorphological structures: the Cape St. Vincent and Sagres Point, which establish a transition between the eastern coastal and meridional zones.
 Exposed to the Atlantic Ocean, it is influenced by Mediterranean currents, marked by promontories of high cliffs leading onto a platform that oscillates between 100–200 m (in the north) and 50 m.
 Whether by coastal erosion, or the hard rock, its composition influences the relief of the area.

 At 157 meters high, Torre de Aspa is a viewpoint on the western side of Vila do Bispo, which offers a panoramic view of Sagres and São Vicente Cape.